 For one, research.
 Look before you buy.
 Check out retail sites like Amazon for product reviews on a potential purchase.
 Sources like Cnet, The Wirecutter, and Android Authority have ongoing best-of lists, and they will seldom pull their punches when reviewing a bad product.
 Some quick digging in our own Answers forum can also let you know if a particular device is prone to misbehaving.

 When in doubt, check the box!
 When looking at entry-level tablets, look for one with a quad-core processor and at least 1 GB of RAM.
 Anything less than that will leave you with a slow home screen and sluggish performance in apps and games.
 While you’re at it, make sure the device has at least 8 GB of onboard storage (apps, games, and media can fill up a device pretty quickly).

 If you’re looking at an Android tablet, make sure it comes preloaded with either Google Play or the Amazon Appstore—otherwise you’ll be stuck without access to the growing library of Android apps.
 If the specs aren’t on the box, it’s a good sign that the manufacturer isn’t proud of them.
 Put that tablet back.

 Of course, you can also try fixing a broken tablet that you already own.
-Check out our gift guide for the parts and tools you’ll need to fix your broken device.
+Check out our Black Friday bundles for the parts and tools you’ll need to fix your broken device.
 Imagine saving a tablet from that pile of e-waste rather than adding to it.
 If you’ve already got the tools and parts you need, we’ll help you with the repair.